prezi/fail/failure_scenarios.md

 Network connections in the system:

 * cli -> api: not critical to the running system, failure modes are obvious (user can't perform online actions).
 Let's ignore this.
+  The only critical case would be not being able to engage panic mode, but in the worst case the DB can be manually edited.
 * scheduler, worker -> api: full drop covered by `nullroute`
 * api -> dynamodb: full drop covered by `drop_dynamodb_traffic`
 * scheduler, worker -> sqs: full drop should be covered by https://github.com/prezi/fail/issues/18; also, `nullroute`